RainsongTaurandira/ESP-Tester-Targ/README.md

 -----

-Still to do: set LocalStorage, high score, and statistical P-score thing
+Still to do: set LocalStorage, high score, lighting up the RNG's choice, and statistical P-score thing